 Johnnie Cochran was born on this date in 1937.
 He was a Black attorney and entrepreneur.

-Johnnie L. Cochran, Jr. was born at Charity Hospital in Shreveport, LA to Johnnie L. Cochran, Sr., the son of Alonzo Cochran, and the late Hattie Bass Cochran, who was the daughter of Eugene Bass.
+Johnnie L. Cochran, Jr. was born at Charity Hospital in Shreveport, LA, to Johnnie L. Cochran, Sr., the son of Alonzo Cochran and the late Hattie Bass Cochran, who was the daughter of Eugene Bass.
 He was raised in Los Angeles, attended UCLA, and received his law degree from Loyola Marymount University.

 Although best known to the general public as a criminal defense lawyer, Cochran's practice consisted primarily of representing plaintiffs in tort actions.
 Cochran was best known for his role in the "dream team" of legal defense for O.J.
 Simpson during his highly-publicized murder trial.
-During his closing arguments in the Simpson trial, he uttered the now famous enthymeme, "If the glove doesn't fit, you must acquit."
+During his closing arguments in the Simpson trial, he uttered the now-famous enthymeme, "If the glove doesn't fit, you must acquit."
 Cochran was also an attorney in the defense of Sean P. Diddy Combs.

 He also represented former Black Panther Elmer "Geronimo" Pratt, who spent 27 years in prison for a murder he didn't commit.
 When Cochran helped Pratt win his freedom in 1997, he called the moment "the happiest day of my life practicing law."
-In January 1999, he became the Senior Partner in the National Plaintiffs and Personal Injury Law Firm, Cochran, Cherry, Givens and Smith, which has offices in New York City, Los Angeles, Washington, D.C., Dothan, Tuskegee, Montgomery, Mobile, AL, Atlanta, and Chicago.
+In January 1999, he became the Senior Partner in the National Plaintiffs and Personal Injury Law Firm, Cochran, Cherry, Givens, and Smith, which has offices in New York City, Los Angeles, Washington, D.C., Dothan, Tuskegee, and Montgomery, Mobile, AL, Atlanta, and Chicago.

 Johnny Cochran, Jr., died on March 29, 2005, at his home in the Los Feliz section of Los Angeles of an inoperable brain tumor, according to his brother-in-law Bill Baker.
 His wife and his two sisters were with him at the time of his death.